 If you want to learn how top-producing luxury real estate agents integrate their dogs into their personal brand, check out our article Million Dollar Dogs: The Pampered Pooches of Luxury Real Estate.
 Warning!
 There are lots and lots of cute dogs in that article!

 If you’ve got some experience under your belt but feel like you’ve hit the wall with your real estate career, it might be time to hang your shingle and start a boutique brokerage.
-While running a brokerage isn’t easy, if you create a great brand and have a strong business plan, you’ll attract hungry agents and ISAs that will constantly generate leads.
+While running a brokerage isn’t easy, if you create a great brand and have a strong business plan, you’ll attract hungry agents and inside sales agents (ISAs) who will constantly generate leads.